 Why Does It Occur?

-For all those women who are searching for unexplained infertility possible causes, the following passage explains its probable causes and will surely satisfy a lot of doubts:
+If you’re trying to figure out the possible causes of unexplained infertility, the following passage explains its probable causes and will surely satisfy a lot of doubts:

-- Psychological Aspects According to various case studies of infertility amongst men and women, psychological factors too play a critical role in causing infertility.
+- Psychological Aspects: Psychological factors too play a critical role in causing infertility.
 Most couples get stressed about not being able to conceive a baby which leads to various other psychological problems and compatibility issues.

-- Abnormal Eggs The regular production of eggs with inherent abnormalities is also seen as one of causes for a few cases of UI.
+- Abnormal Eggs: The regular production of eggs with inherent abnormalities is also seen as one of the causes for a few cases of UI.
 Such eggs could have chromosomal anomalies or a malformed structure which leads to unexplained infertility.